 The final deliverables are listed below.
-The final LiDAR data was delivered in a UTM/Meter projection tiling format, based on a modular layout.
+The final LiDAR data was delivered in a UTM projection tiling format, based on a modular layout.
 The tiles were clipped to eliminate overlap between adjacent tiles.
-The 1500 meter x 1500 meter tile file name was derived from the southwest corner of each tile and was based on the U.S. National Grid.
-The file names include the Grid Zone Designation (GZD), 100,000 meter block designator and the X and Y grid coordinates truncated to 100 meters.
+The 1500 meter x 1500 meter tile file name was derived from the National Grid naming convention.
+In addition a final LiDAR data set was delivered in a State Plane projection tiling format, based on a modular layout.
+The tiles were clipped to eliminate overlap between adjacent tiles.
+The 5000 foot x 5000 foot tile file name was derived from the lower left coordinates of each tile.

-- Hydrologically flattened bare earth 1-meter DEM in ArcGRID format, per area. - LAS v1.2 classified point cloud, per area. - LAS v1.2 raw unclassified point cloud flight line strips no greater than 2GB, per area.
-Long swaths greater than 2GB will be split into segments). - Breaklines compiled as part of the hydrologic flattening process were provided as ESRI PolygonZ and PolylineZ shapefiles, per area. - Tile Layout provided as ESRI shapefile. - Control points provided as ESRI shapefile. - FGDC compliant metadata by file in XML format. - The project data was delivered on external USB 2.0 hard drives.
+- LAS v1.2 classified point cloud. - LAS v1.2 raw unclassified point cloud flight line strips no greater than 2GB.
+Long swaths greater than 2GB will be split into segments). - Hydrologically flattened bare earth 1-meter DEM in IMG format. - Breaklines compiled as part of the hydrologic flattening process were provided as ESRI PolygonZ and PolylineZ shapefiles. - 8-bit intensity images matching LAS data extent - Feature Extraction Data in ESRI Shapefile format - Tile Layout and data extent provided as ESRI shapefile. - Control points provided as ESRI shapefile. - FGDC compliant metadata by file in XML format. - LiDAR processing report in pdf format - Survey report in pdf format - The task order data was delivered on external USB 2.0 hard drives.